sylvainhalle/PaperShell/Readme.md

 - `aaai` for AAAI journals
 - `acmsmall` for ACM journals
 - `elsarticle` for Elsevier journals
+- `eptcs` for the Electronic Proceedings in Theoretical Computer Science
 - `IEEEtran` for IEEE conference proceedings and journals
 - `llncs` for Springer's *Lecture Notes in Computer Science* series
 - `sig-alternate` for ACM conference proceedings